7+ Thru-Hikes Around the World: Alternatives to the Camino de Santiago

 A number of pilgrim shelters were built along the path in the 1120s by order of King Oistein Magnussen in order to encourage pilgrims to do the walk.
 Today some of those old shelters still stand and you can even sleep in them today!
 This path also has 6 Pilgrim Centers along the route which not only provide shelter for pilgrims but also resources.

 The revival and signposting of the ancient trails were started and completed in the late 90s.
-So this is a relatively new trail.
-In fact, itโ€™s still so new that only 1,000 people are recorded as completing it in 2017!
+So, this is a relatively new hiking trail.
+In fact, itโ€™s still so new that only 1,000 people have been recorded as having completed it in 2017!

 Map of Saint Olav Ways Thru-Hike